nud3l/dInvest/README.md

 This project is a work in progress.

 ## ToDo
-- Finalize Ethereum contract
-- Optimize value investment algorithm
+- Include investment agents to Ethereum
-- Run the solution with multiple test users for at least two weeks
-- Analyze the return/risk indicators and operational costs
+- Experiment with ML based investment algorithms (potentially LSTMs, RNNs, and CNNs)